arangodb/docs-hugo/site/content/3.11/develop/http-api/graphs/named-graphs.md

       responses:
         '200':
           description: |
-            Returned if the vertex could be updated, and waitForSync is true.
+            Returned if the vertex can be updated, and `waitForSync` is `true`.
           content:
             application/json:
               schema: